-Josh Adler (Vice President and IndiGO Business Leader)
+Josh Adler (Vice President and GM, IndiGO)

 Josh Adler leads the commercialization of IndiGO (Individualized Guidelines and Outcomes), an application of the Archimedes Model.
 Josh is responsible for overall business leadership of IndiGO, including strategy, sales, and business development activities.
 Josh has over 25 years of experience, primarily in venture capital-supported health services companies.